 Okara, sauteed with vegetables is one of the staple Japanese side dishes.
 It is also called Unohana.
 This recipe is the ultimate Japanese nutritious vegan dish!
 Tofu byproduct soy pulp is sauteed with vegetables in umami-packed shiitake mushroom stock.
 Don’t worry, I will explain all that Japanese vocab in this post.

-The main ingredient of this salad which known as Unohana is okara, which is a type of soy fibre.
-Okara is the insoluble pulp that remains during the production of tofu and soy milk after they are pureed and filtered.
-It is a common ingredient in Japanese cooking because of its nutrient content; many people even use it to make sweets like cookies.
+The main ingredient of this Japanese side dish which is known as Unohana is okara.
+It is a type of soy fibre.
+Okara is the insoluble pulp that remains during the production of tofu and soy milk.
+Finally, you end up with Okara after filtering.
+It is a common ingredient in Japanese cooking because of its nutrient content.
+Many people even use it to make sweets like cookies.